finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

     :linenos:
     :lineno-start: 135

-Now we need to create a :class:`DataWriteRequest<trac.api.DataWriteRequest>` for the update:
+Now we need to create a :class:`DataWriteRequest<tracdap.api.DataWriteRequest>` for the update:

 .. literalinclude:: ../../../examples/apps/javascript/src/using_data.js
     :language: JavaScript